-The MHSA includes a rare and explicit commitment to fostering innovation in providing services and support, including strategies to improve access to care and outcomes for underserved and unserved communities.
+The MHSA includes a rare and explicit commitment to fostering innovation in providing services and supports.
+The primary purpose of innovation funds is to increase access to mental health services to unserved and underserved communities, promote interagency and community collaboration related to mental health services, and increase the quality of mental health services and measurable outcomes, including outcomes related to homelessness, incarceration, suicide, and unemployment.
 To promote racial equity in innovation, the Commission has identified two strategies:

-- ✓ Facilitate opportunities for counties to join the Multi-County Innovation Collaborative on Reducing Disparities in Mental Health, an initiative that is already underway. - ✓ Provide technical assistance to help counties consider disparities and racial equity during the innovation planning process.
+- ✓ Facilitate opportunities for counties to join the Multi-County Innovation Collaborative on Reducing Disparities in Mental Health, a strategy that is already underway. - ✓ Provide technical assistance to help counties consider disparities and racial equity during the innovation planning process.